mercari/mercari-engineering-ladder/en/MG5.md

 ## Vision
-**Uses data and reliable facts to make decisions that positively impact the business as part of company-level development.**

 **Thinks about what actions their company should take in order to achieve the company’s goals and encourages teams and projects to execute them.**

 **Works to enable the cooperation of engineers in the company toward achieving goals such as by leading engineers in a way that ensures they understand and agree on the company's organizational strategy.**

+Investigates and **proposes** ways to improve **development efficiency and practices at the company level; Leads the implementation of improvements & best practices across the company.**

 ### [Engineering Manager Skills]

-**Designs the best metrics (time/cost/effort) to guide company-wide technical decisions, bringing the most value to our end users.**

 **Sets goals and roadmaps for their company and helps other EMs to understand the strategy and set their own goals.**

-## Priorities / Direction
+Encourages **their entire company** to conduct failure analysis focused on the process, not on individuals.

+## Focus on the Mission
 **Participates in deciding technical policies and specifications involving the entire product and enhances the value of the product in company-level development.**

 **Deeply understands the product and business strategies, and actively participates in examining the interactions and roles between domains, while keeping in mind the impact on the market and the achievement of business goals.**